various detail shots of phono cartridges, and headshells I have owned at one point or another....

 http://www.moerch.dk then go to: homepage/instructions/cartridge armtube combination list)

 In his paper, Moerch offers a simple means to translate from the dynamic @100Hz value to the more common 10Hz rating that many/most cartridges use.
 Simply take the rated "dynamic" value and multiply by anywhere from 1.5 to 2.
 The Technics rated dynamic compliance of 10 * 10^6 cm/dyne, multiply by 2 = 20 at the 10Hz method.
-And this is a value that can be plugged into a formula offered within the same Moerch paper that can be used to predict the tonearm/cartridge system resonance.
+And this is a value that can be plugged into a formula offered within the same Moerch paper where the said formula can be used to predict the tonearm/cartridge system resonance.
 Here it is:

 The Static compliance rating system: to be added